Hafeezuldeen/CRYPTOGRAPHY/README.md

 Each letter is represented by a number modulo 26.
 Often the simple scheme A = 0, B = 1...
 Z = 25, is used, but this is not an essential feature of the cipher.
 To encrypt a message, each block of n letters is  multiplied by an invertible n × n matrix, against modulus 26.
-To decrypt the message, each block is multiplied by the inverse of the m trix used for

-encryption.
-The matrix used

-for encryption is the cipher key, and it sho
+To decrypt the message, each block is multiplied by the inverse of the m trix used for encryption.
+The matrix used for encryption is the cipher key, and it should be chosen randomly from the set of invertible n × n matrices (modulo 26).

-ld be chosen

-randomly from the set of invertible n × n matrices (modulo 26).

 ## ALGORITHM: